mweel1/usa_high_level/USA-Internet/personal-licensing-agency/index.md

 One of the big issues with the world wide internet today is mis-information.
 On the United States internet there would be requirements for anyone with a large audience online.
 Where they would have to hold a license for:

 - Journalism - A journalist who is licensed to provide journalism to the market place.
-- Press - A person of the press that would be providing press information.
+- Press - A person of the press that would be providing press information, and would have to deal with various guidelines including:

+  - All information that is provided must be factual from credible sources.
+  - You are not allowed to be affiliated with other sources any in regard.

 - Influencer - A person that is influencing a large part of the population with media.

 Here are some of the requirements of these individuals: